chelseaharalson/SimplifiedBitTorrent/README.md

 # SimplifiedBitTorrent
 This project creates a peer-to-peer network for file downloading.
-It resembles some features of Bit-torrent, but much simplified.
+It resembles some features of BitTorrent, but much simplified.
 There are two pieces of software – peer and file owner.
 The file owner has a file, and it breaks the file into chunks of 100KB, each stored as a separate file.
 The file owner listens on a TCP port.
-It should be designed as a server that can run multiple threads to serve multiple clients simultaneously.
+It is designed as a server that can run multiple threads to serve multiple clients simultaneously.
+After a peer has all file chunks, it combines them for a single file.

 ## Parameters:
 ```